metabase/metabase/docs/operations-guide/start.md

 # Operations Guide

 This guide contains detailed information about how to install and configure Metabase for production use.

+If you'd prefer we take care of the details of running your Metabase instance for you, check out our hosted offering, [Metabase Cloud](https://www.metabase.com/start/hosted/index.html).

 **Covered in this guide:**